mindrank-ai/Cross-species-Screening-Platform/README.md

 The candidate and target file format example. e.g.
 ![image.png](https://github.com/mindrank-ai/Cross-species-Screening-Platform/blob/main/pic/candidate.jpg)

 Columns `ID` of output file is the id of candidate smiles.
-The other columns are combine by target id and similarity method.
+The other columns are combined with target id and similarity method.
 For instance, the column `Structure2D_CID_23725625_COS` is target `Structure2D_CID_23725625` computing by `COS` method.

 PS: `COS` is mol2vec similarity, `D3` is 3d similarity, `Struc` is 2d similarity.